 My plant is not getting enough water

-Q: I've had my plant straw installed for about two weeks now, but I'm afraid my plant is not getting enough water.
-The top layer is all dry & the leaves are getting crispy... should i water as well or what do i do??
+Q: I've had my Plant Straw installed for about a month now, but I'm afraid my plant is not getting enough water.
+The leaves are looking crispy...
+What should I do?

-Second question, crispy (or yellow) leaves could be a warning sign and something might be wrong.
-Trouble shoot by watering your plant, if it cheers up your assumption is right and it's not getting enough water from the plant straw.
+Crispy or yellow leaves can be a warning sign that something might be wrong.
+To troubleshoot, try watering your plant from the top.
+If it perks up and improves, it means your assumption is correct, and it's not receiving enough water from the Plant Straw.

-- Reinstall the plant straw, and use a longer length of the cord in the soil this time
+- Reinstall the Plant Straw, ensuring that you use a longer length of cord in the soil this time.

-- Make sure that the entire cord is moist and squeezed out before re-installing
+- Before reinstalling, make sure the entire cord is moist and squeezed out.

-- Water your plant thoroughly after you've installed
+- Water your plant thoroughly after reinstalling the Plant Straw.

-- Keep an eye on your set up, and repeat the above steps if necessary
+- Keep an eye on your setup and repeat these steps if necessary.

-If the plant does not do any better after its been given water, consider other factors.
-Has it been moved to a sunny spot?
-Are the seasons shifting?
-Check for root rot as well, to make sure the plant is not over watered.
+If top watering doesn't improve the plant's condition, remove the Plant Straw and consider other factors.
+Has the plant been moved to a sunny spot?
+Are the seasons changing?
+Also, check for root rot to ensure the plant is not overwatered.

 My plant is getting all the water at once